Leviticus 5 – The Trespass Offering and the Guilt Offering

 i.
 Put no oil on it, nor shall he put frankincense on it: In the grain offering of the poorest Israelite, they could not add oil or frankincense.
 “In the normal presentation of the grain offering these elements would accompany the sacrifice and would accentuate the joy of the occasion.
 Because in this exceptional case the grain offering was being substituted for the sin offering; those elements that would be associated with joy are omitted.”
 (Rooker)

 ii.
-When we see how strongly the principle of atonement by sacrifice is emphasized in the Old Testament, many people wonder why the Jewish people today no longer make sacrifice.
+When we see how strongly the principle of atonement by sacrifice is emphasized in the Old Testament, many people wonder why the Jewish people today no longer make sacrifices.
 The most common answer is that they believe their good works will substitute for animal sacrifice.

 iii.
 “Indeed, when the second temple fell, the rabbis, denied an altar in Jerusalem, came to the conclusion that gifts and prayers were as acceptable as animal sacrifice.”
 (Harris)